ome/omero-guide-figure/docs/omero_figure_scripting.rst

 uses the ID of each shape of the panel to query the most recent OMERO.table on the Image using the
 endpoint: ``/webgateway/table/Image/{imageId}/query/?query=Shape-{shapeId}``, which returns all table rows for that Shape ID.
-From the JSON returned, we find the column index for the data we want, e.g. "Sphericity", and then get the value for that column.
+From the JSON returned, we find the column index for the data we want, e.g. ``Sphericity``, and then get the value for that column.
+To see the available columns for the table, find the table under the Image's `Annotations` tab in the webclient and click the `eye` icon to view the table.

 Once the values for all Shapes on the panel are loaded, the code calculates the range and generates a heatmap color for each value in that range.
 This is set as the color on each Shape.

+In the screenshot below, Shapes in the first panel are colored according to the ``Centroids_RAW_X`` column and Shapes on the lower panel are colored according to the ``Sphericity`` column.
+Images are from `idr0079`.

     .. image:: images/script_idr0079_heatmap.png
        :width: 690 px